A voice reminder for dementia

 Do I need to buy a device?

 Yes.
-RemindMeVoice comes with the button device (£99, one-off), which is everything you need to get started.
+RemindMeVoice comes with the button device (£79, one-off), which is everything you need to get started.
 There are no hidden extras.

-Can family manage reminders remotely?
+Can a caregiver manage reminders remotely?

 Is this available now?